Various things I need to know to minimise fuss in reading, writing and moving data.

 Logical Volume Management has been current for a decade, which means that it is one decade newer than what I’m used to.
 It’s confusing and has a lot of moving parts and its own terminology.

-physical volume which is the base storage layer (which need not be remotely physical, e.g. it can be anything that emulates a block device AFAICT.)
+physical volume which is the base storage layer (which need not be remotely physical, in that it can be anything that emulates a block device AFAICT.)

 volume group which is some aggregation of physical devices I think (but for me the aggregate only ever has one disk in it, so it is some kind of pointless indirection layer over the not-necessarily-physical-volume) and